vjousse/lucky-blog/content/en/2021-01-11-why-you-should-give-crystal-lang-a-try.md

 - Compared to __Elm__: I wish I could write elm code on the backend!
 - Compared to __Elixir__: __Crystal's compiler__ is so helpful.
 Even if fibers are great with Crystal, Elixir's concurrency and reliability is way better (especially the actor system and let it crash philosophy).

-I'll give Crystal Lang a try for my next projects for sure and I'll try to keep you posted!
+You should give Crystal Lang a try if you want a language that helps you to write code that is fast and reliable.
+If you love the web, you should also give [Lucky Framework](https://www.luckyframework.org/) a try.
+The documentation is very well done and people on the discord server are very (very) welcoming.